Ciskei

 Under South Africa's policy of apartheid, land was set aside for black peoples in self-governing territories.
 Ciskei was designated as one of two homelands, or "Bantustans", for Xhosa-speaking people.

 Xhosa people were forcibly resettled in the Ciskei and Transkei, the other Xhosa homeland.

 In contrast to the Transkei, which was largely contiguous and deeply rural, and governed by hereditary chiefs, the area that became the Ciskei had initially been made up of a patchwork of "reserves", interspersed with pockets of white-owned farms.
 In Ciskei, there were elected headmen and a relatively educated working-class populace, but there was a tendency of the region's black residents—who often worked in East London, Queenstown, and King Williams Town—to oppose traditional methods of control.
 These differences have been posited as the reason for two separate homelands for the Xhosa people being developed, as well as the later nominal independence of Ciskei from South Africa, than Transkei.

-After its creation, large numbers of blacks were expelled from designated white areas in the Cape Province by the Apartheid government to Ciskei, in particular, "non-productive Bantus"—women with dependent children, the elderly, and the infirm—and it was also treated as a reservoir of cheap black labour.
-The diaspora of the Ciskei Xhosa is due to the settler colonialism, and internal wars between the Xhosa.
+After its creation, large numbers of blacks, in particular, "non-productive Bantus"—women with dependent children, the elderly, and the infirm—were expelled by the apartheid government from designated white areas in the Cape Province to Ciskei, and it was also treated as a reservoir of cheap black labour.
+The diaspora of the Ciskei Xhosa was due to the settler colonialism and internal wars between the Xhosa.

 Ciskei had a succession of capitals during its existence.
 Originally, Zwelitsha served as the capital, with the view that Alice would become the long-term national capital.
 However, it was Bisho (now spelled Bhisho) that became the capital until Ciskei's reintegration into South Africa.

-The name Ciskei means “on this side of the Kei River,” and is in contrast to the nearby Bantustan of Transkei.